Want to Start a Website?

 If a particular product or service doesn’t take off immediately, don’t fret — wait a few weeks before making a decision.
 Consult with your friends in the industry and customers regarding thoughts on your offerings — do they think you should change anything?
 Do they have any ideas for a product/service that you should offer but don’t currently?

-What you learned from the experience of something not working out will only make you a stronger and more informed entrepreneur and businessperson in the months and years to come.
+What you learned from the experience of something not working out will only make you a stronger and more informed entrepreneur in the months and years to come.

 11. Be a Stellar Salesperson